MORYX-Industry/application-developer-training/chapter-1-basics.md

 ## Use Case

-Your costumer *Pencilla Inc.* produces pencils.
+Your customer *Pencilla Inc.* produces pencils.
 The production needs prepared material - wooden slats and graphite - and consists of the following four steps:​

 * Assembling: Glue slats and graphite together​ and shape it.
-* Colorizing : Add paint and imprint text
+* Colorizing: Add paint and imprint text
 * Testing: Test if the pencil writes and if the colors are visible on paper.
 * Packing: Pack each article in a box​